jabattack1/misfits/README.md

 ```
 or

-you can install Next.js with Jest unit testing and copy/paste over only the essential folders/files.
+you can install Next.js with Jest unit testing and copy/paste over only the essential folders/files from this repo.

 ```
 npm i npx